The Sleep and Health Connection: Why We Need Sleep

 - Athletes benefit from more sleep, too.
 When they get at least ten hours of sleep a night, they get less tired and perform better.

 Sleep and health go hand in hand.
-We simply cannot live long or live well when deprived of this essential of healthy living.
-Along with nutritious food, fresh water and air, relaxation, and exercise, plenty of good quality sleep helps us get and stay healthy.
+We simply cannot live long or live well if deprived of this essential of healthy living.
+Adequate quality sleep is just as important to our mental and physical well-being as nutritious food, fresh water and air, relaxation, and exercise.

 To optimize your sleep and health benefits, practice good sleep habits.
 Seven to nine hours of snooze time is ideal for most of us.
 Do your best to get this much sleep every night to enjoy better mental and physical health.

 For Educational Purposes Only.
 This information has not been evaluated by the Food and Drug Administration.
 It is not intended to diagnose, treat, cure, or prevent any disease or medical condition.
 Please consult with your health provider before using natural remedies and/or complementary therapies if you are pregnant, nursing, or you are being treated for a medical condition.
 Be aware that certain herbs and supplements interact with medications.